jotolo/magicthegathering/README.md

 # Return cards containing "Khans of Tarkir Block" in the format and grouped by set and then by rarity.
 ruby cards_cli.rb -l "Khans of Tarkir Block" -g set,rarity

-# Return cards containing "Khans of Tarkir Block" in the format, with color Red and grouped by rarity.
+# Return cards containing "Khans of Tarkir Block" in the format, with color Red and grouped by rarity in the first 3 pages.
-ruby cards_cli.rb -l "Khans of Tarkir Block" -c Red -g rarity
+ruby cards_cli.rb -l "Khans of Tarkir Block" -c Red -g rarity -p 3

 ```